Meet the team: From RAGs to Riches

 - England - London (South)

-Consultant Anaesthetist, associate director of St Georges QI academy.
-Improvement lead of National Emergency Laparotomy Audit Chair RCoA Quality working group
+Consultant Anaesthetist, Deputy Chief Medical Officer (for improvement and innovation) Improvement lead of National Emergency Laparotomy Audit Chair RCoA Quality working group

 St George's University Hospitals NHS Foundation Trust